-We believe that we have benefited substantially from the leadership and experience of our senior executives, including our Chairman, President and cofounder, Richard A. Hayne, and the President of Anthropologie, Inc., Glen T. Senk.
+We believe that we have benefited substantially from the leadership and experience of our senior executives, including our Chairman, President and co-founder, Richard A. Hayne, and our Chief Executive Officer, Glen T. Senk.
 The loss of the services of any of our senior executives could have a material adverse effect on our business and prospects, as we may not be able to find suitable management personnel to replace departing executives on a timely basis.
 We do not have an employment agreement with Mr. Hayne, Mr. Senk or any of our other key personnel.
 In addition, as our business expands, we believe that our future success will depend greatly on our continued ability to attract and retain highly skilled and qualified personnel.
 There is a high level of competition for personnel in the retail industry.
-Our inability to meet our staffing requirements in the future, at costs that are favorable to us, or at all, could impair our ability to increase revenue and could otherwise harm our business.
+Our inability to meet our staffing requirements in the future could impair our ability to increase revenue and could otherwise harm our business.

-We could be materially and adversely affected if any of our distribution centers are shut down.
+We could be materially and adversely affected if any of our distribution centers are closed.

-We operate three distribution facilities worldwide to support our retail and wholesale business segments in the United States, Western Europe and Canada, and for fulfillment of catalog and web site orders.
-We have also engaged a third-party to operate an additional distribution facility in Reno, Nevada to service our stores in the western United States and utilize a portion of the Toronto Urban Outfitters store as a wholesale distribution facility in Canada.
-The merchandise purchased for our retail operation is shipped directly to our distribution centers in Lancaster County, Pennsylvania and Reno, Nevada while merchandise purchased for our direct-to-consumer and wholesale operations is shipped directly to our distribution centers may not be able to support the resulting additional distribution demands.
-As a result, we could incur significantly higher costs and longer lead times associated with distributing our products to our stores during the time it takes for us to reopen or replace the center.
+We operate four distribution facilities worldwide to support our retail and wholesale business segments in the United States, Western Europe and Canada, and for fulfillment of catalog and web site orders.
+The merchandise purchased for our United States and Canadian retail operation is shipped directly to our distribution centers in Lancaster County, Pennsylvania and Reno, Nevada while merchandise purchased for our direct-to-consumer and wholesale operations is shipped directly to our distribution center in Edgefield County, South Carolina.
+The merchandise purchased for our Western Europe retail and direct-to-consumer operations is shipped to Essex, England.
+If any of our distribution centers were to close for any reason the other distribution centers may not be able to support the resulting additional distribution demands.
+As a result, we could incur significantly higher costs and longer lead times associated with distributing our products to our stores during the time it takes for us to re-open or replace the center.